 … when I was an actor with a special knack for performing in accents and dialects.
 Over time my career emphasis shifted toward helping others (like you!) achieve the same level of skill in speech work.

 Since 1996–97 I’ve been Resident Dialect Designer (and frequent Dramaturge) at Off-Broadway’s award-winning Mint Theater Company.
 Since 2007 I have been a frequent collaborator with National Humanities Medalist and Jefferson Lecturer Anna Deavere Smith.
-In addition, I’m proud to have worked at many other fine New York theatre companies, including Boomerang, Cherry Lane, Drama League DirectorFest, Keen, Origin, Parity, Playwrights Horizons, and the Pearl; also many regional companies including the A.R.T., Huntington Theatre Co., Long Wharf, People’s Light & Theatre, Peterborough Players, and Piccolo Spoleto.
+In addition, I’m proud to have worked at many other fine New York theatre companies, including Boomerang, Cherry Lane, Drama League DirectorFest, Keen, Origin, Parity, Playwrights Horizons, and the Pearl, and many regional companies including the A.R.T., Huntington Theatre Co., Long Wharf, People’s Light & Theatre, Peterborough Players, and Piccolo Spoleto.

 In addition to accents and dialects from around the world, I specialize in idiolects (unique speech patterns).
 For instance, I’ve helped …